-For Charley, Frances and Ivan, the total industry loss was estimated to be approximately $25bn, of which Lloyd’s share was $2.3bn.
+In 2004, Hurricanes Charley, Ivan, Frances and Jeanne all hurled their way in over the Atlantic to devastate parts of America and the Caribbean.
+The total industry loss was estimated to be approximately $25bn, of which Lloyd’s share was $2.3bn.

 86% of the Florida claims were settled by Christmas.
 And, while others battened down the hatches, we continued to offer insurance.
 At the time, Jonathan Gray, underwriter for Beazley said: ‘It wasn’t just the size of the loss, but how incredibly hard it was to adjust – with one hurricane following another.
 But we were there providing cover for homes and businesses immediately afterwards.’

-Hurricane Katrina was the deadliest and most destructive Atlantic hurricane of the 2005 Atlantic hurricane season.
+Hurricane Katrina was the deadliest and most destructive Atlantic hurricane of the 2005 Atlantic hurricane season and with Wilma, hot on her heels, the most intense tropical cyclone ever recorded in the troubled Atlantic basin.
 It was the costliest natural disaster, as well as one of the five deadliest hurricanes, in the history of the US.

 In Katrina’s wake, more than a thousand people lost their lives, tens of thousands were displaced and the once-great city of New Orleans is a shadow of its former self.